Meet the Team

 Candice is a Bachelor of Laws and Bachelor of Social Sciences UCT graduate, but her true passion lies in all things health and nutrition related.
 She is a keen foodie and is knowledgeable about the Banting and LCHF environment.
 Candice was The Noakes Foundations Communications Executive for 3 years and is excited to now be the Project Manager of the Nutrition Network.
 She is thrilled to be a part of a team that is attempting to change the way people in South Africa, and possibly the world, think about food.

-Neville is a GP and managing practitioner at Kenilworth Medicross.
+Dr. Neville Wellington is a GP and managing practitioner at Kenilworth Medicross.
 He has been working in medicine for over 21 years, with paediatrics and diabetes among his main passions.
 He completed a two year Postgraduate Diploma in Diabetes in 2012 and now runs a Centre for Diabetes and Endocrinology (CDE), overseeing 3 doctors, a diabetes educator and a dietician.
 Neville is a staunch advocate of a low-carb lifestyle.